sarahquigley/milk-mustache/src/_posts/recipes/2012-05-05-existential-doubt-and-rainbow-salad.md

 > — Nick Drake, Way to Blue

 {: .dropcap }
 Sometimes I have philosophical doubts about my endeavours.
 Let's take this recipe blog: I've loved to cook for longer than I can remember.
 Presumably, I've loved to eat for longer than that.
-The whole process, measuring, mixing, plating, eating — its simple physicality, the quiet care it requires — is calming.
+The whole process — measuring, mixing, plating, eating — its simple physicality, the quiet care required — is calming.
 The final creation is made more special by its inherent transience.
-Writing and photography excite me, I've been learning web development and design... so a recipe blog — it's a perfect fusion of so many my loves, right?
+Writing and photography excite me, I've been learning web development and design... so a recipe blog — it's a perfect fusion of so many of my loves, right?

 {% include image-group.html images="DSCN0641.jpg" entry=page image-popup=true %}